EVerest/EVerest/docs/general/05_existing_modules.rst

 Start analyzing this picture at module `evse_manager`.

-To the right, you will see two protocol implementations for ISO 15118 and SLAC.
+To the right, you will see two **protocol implementations** for ISO 15118 and SLAC.
 (This picture will be updated soon as the JsRiseV2G module is deprecated.)

-At the bottom of the EvseManager, the `yeti_driver` module is the implementation of the board support but also provides an implementation of a powermeter.
+At the bottom of the EvseManager, the `yeti_driver` module is the implementation of the **board support** but also provides an implementation of a **powermeter**.

-The connection from the Yeti driver to the 'car_simulator' module is only needed in simulation scenarios and will not be used in production scenarios.
+The connection from the Yeti driver to the 'car_simulator' module is only needed in **simulation scenarios** and will not be used in production scenarios.

-The EvseManager has a connection to the authentication functionality on top of it.
+The EvseManager has a connection to the **authentication** functionality on top of it.
 A `token_provider` (e.g. a driver for an RFID device), a `token_validator` (checking if tokens are valid) and an `auth` module decide if energy is allowed to be delivered via one of the connected EvseManagers.

-The connection from EvseManager to the left is the source of power that is needed for the charging process to work - eventually with energy management logic.
+The connection from EvseManager to the left is the **source of power** that is needed for the charging process to work - eventually with **energy management** logic.

-All this will now be explained in much more detail including the rest of modules not written about up to now.
+All this will now be explained in much more detail including the modules in the picture that we haven't talked about yet.

 Charging station and charging points
 ====================================